ibm-cloud-academy/content/setup/set_up_mac.md

 ### Step 8: Install API Connect
 Use npm to install API Connect:
-1. Type ` npm install –g apiconnect`
+1. Type ` npm install ï¿½g apiconnect`
 NOTE: This takes some time.
 You see some warnings about deprecations; you can ignore them.
 2. Verify the installation by typing
-`apic –v`
+`apic ï¿½v`
 You are asked to accept the license, and to allow usage information to be collected.
-Take the default answers for these (‘Yes’ and ‘No’).
+Take the default answers for these (ï¿½Yesï¿½ and ï¿½Noï¿½).
 You then see the version number.

 ### Step 9: Install Docker
 1. In a browser, open